China's steel minnows sidestep pollution rules to boost output

 “We must not allow enterprises with low levels of environmental protection ... to compete with enterprises that have invested a lot,” Liu Bingjiang, a senior environment ministry official told an industry conference this month.

-Larger firms now pay nearly 300 yuan ($43.63) per ton in environmental compliance costs, compared to as little as 20 yuan for small producers, Liu said.
+Larger firms now pay nearly 300 yuan ($43.63) per tonne in environmental compliance costs, compared to as little as 20 yuan for small producers, Liu said.

 This puts the cost of curbing pollution at nearly 8% of a large mill’s total outlay, compared to as little as less than 1% at a small, non-compliant rival, according to Reuters calculations.